-When children join Emerson Valley School, they will be allocated a 'House' (Neptune, Mars, Saturn or Jupiter).
+When children join our federation, they will be allocated a 'House' (Neptune, Mars, Saturn or Jupiter).
 Each house will have children from every class across the school.
 Children are awarded house points for demonstrating good behaviour or for any form of academic achievement.
 This may include being kind, being helpful or being a good role model to others.
-House points will be totalled up on a weekly basis and are shared and celebrated in our Celebration Assembly on a Friday morning.
+House points will be totalled up on a weekly basis and are shared and celebrated in our Celebration Assembly.